-I came to Merdeka Square without knowing that Monas was closed, so I had no choice but to walk around the big Merdeka Square.
+I came to Merdeka Square without knowing that Monas was closed, so I had no choice but to walk around the big Merdeka Square in Jakarta.
 I walked out of the square along the fence that surrounded it.
 If I couldn't get into Monas, I'd have to get to my next destination quickly.
 The next destination was the Istiqlal Mosque.

 While walking, I came to the other entrance to the Monas, but the gate was still closed.
 I could see the Monas towering far beyond the gate, and I was a bit resentful.
 While I should have checked before I came in, I happen to find the railway station beside the gate.
 It was the Gambir station.